Remote Access Overview

 statement at the [edit system]

 hierarchy level.
-However,
+However, if you

-Retrieving Host Key Information Manually
+Retrieve Host Key Information Manually

-To manually retrieve SSH public host key information,
+To manually retrieve SSH public host key information, configure the

-use the fetch-from-server
+fetch-from-server

-option with the set security
+option at the [edit security

-command to specify the host from which to retrieve the SSH public
+from which to retrieve the SSH public key.

 user@host# set security ssh-known-hosts fetch-from-server <hostname>

-Importing Host Key Information from a File
+Import Host Key Information from a File

-To manually import SSH host key information from
+To manually import SSH host key information from a

-ssh-known-hosts load-key-file
+load-key-file

-from which to import host key information.
+the file from which to import host key information.

 user@host# set security ssh-known-hosts load-key-file /var/tmp/known-hosts

-Configuring the SSH Service to Support Legacy Cryptography
+Configure the SSH Service to Support Legacy Cryptography

-Starting in Junos OS Release 16.1, the SSH server in Junos OS is based on OpenSSH 7 and defaults to a more secure set of ciphers and key-exchange algorithms.
+The SSH server in Junos OS is based on OpenSSH 7 and defaults to a more secure set of ciphers and key-exchange algorithms.
 OpenSSH 7 omits some legacy cryptography.

-Lack of support for legacy cryptography in devices causes
+Lack of support for legacy cryptography in devices causes Junos Space device

-Junos Space device discovery to fail.
-To work around this issue, configure
+discovery to fail.
+To work around this issue, configure the device to support the

 3des-cbc